 As a Mom to two young children with a full time job and busy household I didn’t have time for a passion project but I felt I had no choice.
 I began sourcing black dolls, surprised at the scarcity in the Canadian market.
-I quickly recognized the dire need to bridge the gap in product representation.
-I wanted to make black dolls available to Canadian children of all cultures.
+It was quickly recognized the dire need to bridge the gap in product representation.
+It was important to make black dolls available to Canadian children of all cultures.
 I yearned to show the chicness and uniqueness of Caribbean and Afro descendant cultures.
 I wanted young black girls to embrace the beauty of black skin of kinky hair, traditional fashion, wigs and head scarves.

-I launched Koolorez in February 2022.
+Koolorez was launched in February 2022.
 I wanted to set the tone of my venture and start conversations about representation and lack of representation of skin colour in dolls.
-I aim to approach this conversation not with fear or anger, but with a genuine objective to create change and encourage diversity.
+It was important that I aim to approach this conversation not with fear or anger, but with a genuine objective to create change and encourage diversity.

 I dream of all black children seeing themselves in imaginative play, represented in mainstream media, films, stories and toys.
-I aspire for every kid to see characters of all skin tones in a variety of roles, exemplifying success, creativity, and happiness.
+It is important to me to aspire for every kid to see characters of all skin tones in a variety of roles, exemplifying success, creativity, and happiness.
 I want black girls and boys to see beauty in their black dolls.
 I want white children to see beauty in their black dolls.
 I’m creating a vision of what Afro descendant cultures represent and how intrinsic they are towards learning, growing, integrating, and living together.